 Robert M. Orr

-Robert Orr served as Ambassador to the Asian Development Bank (ADB) until January, 2016.
-He is currently on the Board of Governors of the Pacific Forum/CSIS from January 2016.
-He was confirmed by the Senate as United States Executive Director with rank of Ambassador to the ADB in September 2010.
+Robert Orr served as Ambassador to the Asian Development Bank (ADB) until January 2016.
+He is currently on the Board of Governors of the Pacific Forum from January 2016.
+From August 2018 until January 2019 he was Distinguished Visiting Professor of History at Florida Atlantic University.
+He was confirmed by the Senate as United States Executive Director with the rank of Ambassador to the ADB in September 2010.
 He became the first U.S. Dean of the ADB Board of Directors in 2013.
 From 2007-2010 he was Chairman of the Board of the Panasonic Foundation and concurrently Vice Chair of the National Association of Japan-America Societies, a member of the Board of Trustees of J.F.
 Obirin University and a member of the Board of the East-West Center Foundation.
+In November 2018 the Imperial Palace in Japan that Ambassador Orr would be conferred with the Order of the Rising Sun Gold Rays and Paulette in the Spring of 2019.

 In addition to the corporate world, the Ambassador also has spent many years in academia and the United States Government.
 Between 1985 and 1993 he was a professor of Political Science at Temple University in Japan with two years off to run the Kyoto Center for Japanese Studies and the Stanford Center for Technology and Innovation at the Stanford Japan Center in Kyoto.
 His book "The Emergence of Japan"s Foreign Aid Power," published by Columbia University Press, won the 1991 Ohira Prize for best book on the Asia Pacific.